north-road/slyr/docs/user_guide/faq.md

 ## Support ##
 North Road offers a high level of support to all **SLYR** purchases.
 You can contact us at anytime via [email](mailto:info@north-road.com).
 > If there is a bug we will fix it to the best of our abilities and release it as soon as we can.

 > If you wish a tool to work in a certain way, and if there are no barriers to developing it (software constraints in QGIS/ESRI), we will attempt to do it.

 > If it is something that will require a high level of development, you can consider whether to join the current **Hall of Fame** and sponsor its development.

 ## Trial versions ##
 Evaluation versions of the tool are not available.
-If you require a sample conversions prior to purchasing, email QGIS or ESRI files to [North Road Support](mailto:info@north-road.com) for conversion and we will email back the results to you for your evaluation.
+If you require a sample to evaluate prior to purchasing, email QGIS or ESRI files to [North Road Support](mailto:info@north-road.com) and we will convert it at no cost.

 For each conversion, send through these files

 | Source | File type to send |